pwa-builder/pwabuilder-web/src/assets/web/next-steps.md

 ## 5. Add a service worker registration snippet to your HTML

-Now that you've uplaoded your service worker file, your HTML page should register your service worker.
+Now that you've uploaded your service worker file, your HTML page should register your service worker.

 In the `<head>` section of your HTML, add the following code: